-We’re not just going to compare the costs of using these web host companies, but we’ll also look at what each web hosting provider has to offer in terms of technology, options and features, uptime, customer support, resources, and more.
+I’m not just going to compare pros, cons, and costs – Moreover, we’ll also look at what each web hosting provider has to offer in terms of technology, options and features, uptime, customer support, resources, and more.

 So, whatever your goals are for 2018 with your business website.
 Whatever your needs are for growing your online business, hopefully, you’ll be able to find a hosting provider that can offer you everything you need right here.